 Artist Statement

-To clear my head, I go on walks.
-Rarely looking up to admire what's around me, my eyes are drawn to the ground in my fascination with scraps, trash, and objects out-of-place.
-Beautifully re-contextualized and stripped of prior significance, I will photograph or collect discarded packaging, handwritten shopping lists, and cigarette packs.
-Based purely in conjecture, scraps and trash offer small, fragmented, intimate insights into people's lives.
-My love for trash is objectively odd, but I find so much visual and conceptual beauty in what and where someone chose to discard these now out-of-place objects.
+On every walk I take, my eyes are drawn to the ground in my fascination with scraps, trash, and objects out-of-place.
+Beautifully re-contextualized and stripped of significance - I photograph or collect the packaging, handwritten shopping lists, and cigarette packs scattering the ground.
+My love for trash is objectively odd, but I find so much visual and conceptual beauty in what and where someone chose to discard something.
+Based purely in conjecture, those scraps offer small, fragmented, and fascinatingly intimate insights into other people's experiences.

-Naturally, I concentrate in paper collage— a scrap-based medium of re-contextualization and fragmented visual storytelling.
-My collages, prints, and graphic designs are all inspired by the beauty I find in out-of-place and relocated objects.
+Naturally, I concentrate in paper collage - a scrap-based medium of re-contextualization and fragmented visual storytelling.
+My collages, prints, and graphic designs are all inspired by the beauty I see in the out-of-place, scraps of trash.
 Recognizable logos, typography, and juxtaposing images within my artworks aim for personal resonance with open-ended meaning.
-Imagery and typography in my artwork read as both functional tools and aesthetic forms — sometimes clear in meaning, sometimes with no meaning intended.
+Imagery and typography in my artwork read as both functional tools and aesthetic forms — sometimes clear in meaning, sometimes cryptic.

 Bio